rdumusc/DisplayCluster/doc/Documentation.md

 * doc: Doxygen and other documentation.
 * examples: Example xml configuration files, installed under share/DisplayCluster.
-* webservice: Configuration files and static content for the webservice.
+* webservice: %Configuration files and static content for the webservice.

 ## CMakeLists